-Our roxadustat patent portfolio includes three granted U.S. patents and one pending U.S. patent application offering protection for roxadustat including composition-of-matter, pharmaceutical compositions, and methods for treating anemia using roxadustat or its analogs.
+Our roxadustat patent portfolio includes four granted U.S. patents and one pending U.S. patent application offering protection for roxadustat including composition-of-matter, pharmaceutical compositions, and methods for treating anemia using roxadustat or its analogs.
 Exclusive of any patent term extension, the granted U.S. patents relating to the composition-of-matter of roxadustat are due to expire in 2024 or 2025.
 A corresponding regional patent application has been granted in Europe and validated in multiple European Patent Convention member states.
 Additional corresponding patents and patent applications provide broad international protection in multiple territories worldwide.
 Exclusive of any patent term extension, these granted foreign patents and pending patent applications, if granted, would extend patent protection to 2024.
+A crystalline forms patent issued by the U.S. Patent and Trademark Office is due to expire in 2033, as would patents granted from the corresponding foreign patent applications currently pending worldwide.